-Does your special needs child frequently rock, bob their knee, make annoying humming noises, squint or smell strange things that they shouldn’t?
-These behaviours are sensory stimulation or stimming and they’re not simply normal.
+Does your child frequently rock, bob their knee, make annoying humming noises, squint or smell strange things that he shouldn’t?
+These behaviours are forms of sensory stimulation or otherwise referred to as stimming and they’re not simply normal.
 For a child on the autism spectrum, they’re an essential part of coping with life.

 People on the autism spectrum often suffer from sensory overload.
 Note that sensory in this context applies to more than just the five senses.
 For example, hearing bad news or a sudden change of plan may not seem “sensory” to us but to the person on the spectrum, it’s an internal mental overload – and it causes a lot of stress.

-Stimming provides feedback which can distract and reassure a person on the autism spectrum.
-By rocking for instance, a person on the spectrum may engage their mental, proprioception, equilibrioception and tactile senses in other work which prevents them thinking about an issue which is affecting them.
+Stimming provides sensory feedback which can distract and reassure a person on the autism spectrum.
+By rocking for instance, a person on the spectrum may engage their mental, proprioception, equilibrioception and tactile senses in other work.
+This rocking prevents them thinking about an issue that is affecting them.
 This is the reason why you’ll notice an increase in stimming behaviour when your child is under stress.

-Of course, most stimming behaviours occur naturally without any intention on an individual’s behalf to use them to deal with particular stress.
+Of course, most stimming behaviours occur naturally without any specific intention to use them to deal with a particular stressor.
 A child may stim simply because it feels good.
 They may also be completely unaware that they are stimming.

 These behaviours can be quite annoying at times as they draw unwanted attention to your child in the form of bullying and they can can often be damaging too.
 One of my son’s worst stims involved chewing on his shirts.
 The behaviour has only recently stopped – and he’s twelve.
 You can imagine our disappointment at finding every one of his shirts chewed with no possibility of handing them down to his younger brother.